Latte Tags

 {/foreach}

-Tag {skipIf} is very similar to {continueIf}, but does not increment the counter.
-So there are no holes in the numbering when you print $iterator->counter and skip some items.
-Also the {else} clause will be rendered when you skip all items.
+The {skipIf} tag is very similar to {continueIf}, but it does not increment the $iterator->counter.
+This prevents gaps in numbering when printing the counter and skipping some items.
+Also, the {else} clause will be rendered if all items are skipped.

 <ul>